Gonzatorra/bigDataAstronomy/README.md

-To take the data you have to enter the followuing link: https://skyserver.sdss.org/CasJobs/SubmitJob.aspx
+To take the data you have to enter the following link: https://skyserver.sdss.org/CasJobs/SubmitJob.aspx

 and create this query: